0xcad/free_to_play/notes.md

 DONE: to do this, the frontend app state needs to be expanded. it should have a class for PlayInstance, and another one for ChatMessages.
 I also probably need to have like, centralized websockets or something. because different django apps will also be sending their own websockets, I should really consider either combining these into one 'notifications' app, or just do something else...

+join codes: how do we make sure a logged in user is actually in the audience? what if they saw a previous version of the show, and still have an account?
+I suggest join codes for this.
+You're joined if you're a member of the audience of the current game (put that into the UserSerializer, `is_joined`).
+When you make an account, you can scan a QR code that puts a url parameter.
+If it matches the join code of a game, we put you into that game.
+Otherwise, you're just not joined.
+If you're not joined on any of the app screens, we just render a join form for you.

 DONE:
 * model view for chat